 I aim to find the mechanisms and quantify the rates of trace element exchanges between rocks, and the ocean, so that we may more accurately evaluate their impact on ocean life and climate.
 I use stable- and radio-isotope observations (e.g. iron and radium) and studies across the soluble-colloidal-particulate size spectrum.
 This draws me to many parts of the oceans, from shallow coasts to deep basins, and the riverine, glacial and volcanic ocean interfaces.
 Presently, I am exploring the use of short-lived radium as a tracer in the ocean, in combination with autonomous sampling technology, to quantify rates of sediment-water exchanges.

-I have further collaborative interests at the seafloor too: the assessment of ecosystem services to support governance of the seabed, and proxy calibrations to strengthen palaeoenvornmental interpretation.
+I have further collaborative interests at the seafloor too: the assessment of Environment Status to support governance and protection of the sea and seabed, and proxy calibrations to strengthen palaeoenvornmental interpretation.
 For example, chemical signals preserved in sediments might be useful proxies to interpret past ocean productivity (e.g. cadmium and barium isotopes), but their utility depends on our knowledge of signal preservation processes that we see occurring at the ocean floor today.

 View Selected Publications

 Bridgestock, L., Hsieh, Y-T, Porcelli, D., Homoky, W.B., Bryan, A., Henderson, G.M., (2018) Controls on the barium isotope compositions of marine sediments.
 Earth and Planetary Science Letters.
 481:101-10.

 Homoky, W.B.
 (2017) Deep ocean iron balance.
 Nature Geosci.
 10(3):162-3.